Cataract

+Your eye has a lens like a camera.
 Over time, the lens can become cloudy, preventing a sharp focus.
-The loss of transparency may be so mild that vision is barely affected, or it can be so severe that no shapes or movements can be detected, only light from dark.
-When the lens becomes cloudy enough to obstruct vision to any significant degree, it is called a cataract.
-Eyeglasses or contact lenses can often correct slight refractive errors caused by early cataracts, but they cannot sharpen your vision with more advanced cataracts.
+The loss of transparency may be so mild that vision is barely affected, or it can be so severe that only light from dark can be detected.
+Eyeglasses or contact lenses can often correct the changes to vision caused by early cataracts.
+When the lens becomes cloudy enough to interfere with your daily activities, such as reading and driving, your surgeon will most likely recommend cataract surgery.

 Causes and Symptoms